 Personal Statement for Graduate School

-Published byat August 17th, 2021 , Revised On October 29, 2021
+Published byat August 17th, 2021 , Revised On June 1, 2023

 - Your skill sets, abilities, and interests

-- Your passion for the program
+- Your passion for the programme

-- A tale that explicit your personality
+- A tale that explicitly shows your personality

 Read the Instructions Carefully